fuelen/owl/README.md

 ```
 Owl is a toolkit for writing command-line user interfaces in Elixir.

-It provides a convinient interface for
+It provides a convenient interface for

 * colorizing text using tags
 * input control with validations and casting to various data types